-An electric current at frequencies of 15,000 to 50,000,000 or more cycles per second creates magnetic and electric effects (lines of force) far more difficult to confine to the immediate vicinity of the wire circuits.
-In fact when such a current is caused to flow in a conductor or network of conductors, resonant at the frequency of the current and arranged favorably in free space (not screened or shielded by surrounding objects to any extent) the rapidly alternating electric, magnetic, and radiation fields (constituting radio waves) have an effect which may extend a long distance from the sending station, which after all is just an assembly of apparatus designed to create and control the high-frequency alternating current.
+An electric current (or movement of electrons to and fro) at frequencies of 15,000 to 50,000,000 or more cycles per second creates magnetic and electric effects (lines of force) far more difficult to confine to the immediate vicinity of the wire circuits.
+In fact when such currents are induced to flow in a conductor or network of conductors arranged favorably in free space (not screened or shielded by surrounding objects to any extent) the rapidly alternating electric, magnetic, and radiation fields (constituting radio waves) have an effect which may extend a long distance from the sending station, which after all is just an assembly of apparatus designed to create and control the high-frequency alternating current.
 The choice of the high frequency, the power, and the conditions in the transmitting medium which vary somewhat from day to day, and season to season, will determine the extent of the effect at different distances from the sending station.